Epistolary Explorations: the history, psychology and art of letter writing

 Throughout the semester you will be writing four personal letters.
 Each assignment will be a different type of letter to a different audience.

-Letter Writing Papers and Presentations (200 points / 50 points each)
+Letter Writing Essays (100 points / 50 points each)

 Creative Writing/Epistolary Fiction (100 points)